The Tonight Show with Jay Leno: Israel

 In Israel the show was aired during the 1990s on NBC Europe, which was included in Israeli cable (later called the "Hot" company), though this channel was pulled from cable in Israel towards the end of the 1990s.
 Soon after, the show began airing on the Israeli popular cable channel Hot 3 (then simply called "Channel 3") until 1999.
 Since 2000, the show is broadcast in the Israeli satellite company yes (which launched in that year) in various channels, the current being yes stars comedy.

 Italy

 In Italy (with Italian subtitles) from 2003 to 2007 when RaiSat Extra cancelled the program.

 Philippines

-In the Philippines, channel ETC broadcast The Tonight Show from 2004 until 2007, when the show was turned over to sister channel JackTV and Talk TV.
+In the Philippines, channel ETC (now SolarFlix) broadcast The Tonight Show from August 2004 to December 2007, when the show was turned over to sister channel Jack TV (now RPTV) and Talk TV (now RPTV).

 Portugal

-In Portugal, the show was first shown on SIC Comedia until the channel was off the air by the end of 2006.
+In Portugal, the show was first shown on SIC Comédia until the channel was off the air by the end of 2006.
 The show was switched to SIC Mulher until Leno moved to prime-time.
-Sic Radical used to broadcast The Tonight Show with Conan O'Brien following the demand from their target audience to O'Brien's humor, after Jimmy Fallon took over Late Night.
+SIC Radical used to broadcast The Tonight Show with Conan O'Brien following the demand from their target audience to O'Brien's humor, after Jimmy Fallon took over Late Night.
 The contract that both NBC and SIC had was not expired by the time The Tonight Show with Conan O'Brien got cancelled, so the network received the rights to exhibit The Tonight Show with Jay Leno.